urbit/old-urbit.org/_posts/doc/2013-11-18-urbit-is-easy-ch4.markdown

 What we'd really like to do is build a library of functions that can call each other.
-It's easy to guess that this library will be... a core.
+It's easy to guess that this library will be a core.
 But what does this core look like?

 A function core, `[formula sample context]`, is a very useful kind of core, but it's not the only kind of core.
 (Actually,